Dog training log, planner and journal

 What is CueProof for?

 CueProof is a dog training log, planner, and journal.
-It helps you plan sessions, log what happened, track setups and criteria changes, and review progress over time.
+It helps you plan sessions, log what happened, track setups and training changes, and review progress over time.

 Who is CueProof built for?